-The interim consolidated financial statements of Salmones Camanchaca S.A. as of September 30, 2023, the interim consolidated statements of comprehensive income for the periods ended September 30, 2023 and 2022 and the interim consolidated statements of changes in equity and cash flows for the periods then ended have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The consolidated financial statements of Salmones Camanchaca S.A. as of December 31, 2023, the consolidated statement of comprehensive income for the years ended December 31, 2023 and 2022 and the consolidated statement of changes in equity and cash flows for the years then ended have been prepared in accordance with International Financial Reporting Standards (IFRS).

-The interim consolidated financial statements present comparative information for the prior period.
+The consolidated financial statements present comparative information for the prior period.
 The Group presents an additional statement of financial position referring to the beginning of the previous year, when there is a retroactive application of an accounting policy, a retroactive restatement or a reclassification of items within the financial statements.